-4-4.
+- 4-4.
 PHASE APPROVALS.
-After concluding a joint meeting with the potential applicant, the VSP manager and the POI/training center program manager (TCPM) will form the core ERT.
-The purpose of forming the ERT prior to accepting the phase I application is to have FAA resources available to help the applicant during the development process.
-In reviewing all phases of AQP development, the ERT will:

-- Evaluate documents based on the guidelines in chapters 2 and 3 (see appendix 3) - Provide suggestions for improvement, if appropriate - Make recommendations to the VSP manager/POI/TCPM regarding approval a.
-Phase I -- Initial Application.
+After concluding a joint meeting with the potential applicant, the manager of the appropriate Safety Standards office and the POI/Training Center Program Manager (TCPM) will form the core ERT.
+The purpose of forming the ERT prior to accepting the Phase I application is to have FAA resources available to help the applicant during the development process.
+In reviewing all phases of AQP development, the ERT will: - Evaluate documents based on the guidelines in Chapters $\underline{2}$ and $\underline{3}$ (see Appendix $\underline{3}$). - Provide suggestions for improvement, if appropriate. - Make recommendations to the manager of the appropriate Safety Standards office/POI/TCPM regarding approval. - a.
+Phase I Initial Application.
 Approval of the initial application marks the certificate holder's formal entry into the AQP.
 The steps for the applicant are:

-Simultaneously submit the application electronically to the POI/TCPM and to the VSP manager

-• Address comments and recommendations of the ERT
+- Simultaneously submit the application electronically to the POI/TCPM and to the manager of the appropriate Safety Standards office. - Address comments and recommendations of the ERT.

-After determining that the applicant's submittal is satisfactory, the FAA Manager of Voluntary Safety Programs, in collaboration with the POI/TCPM, will approve the application.
-This approval will permit the applicant to proceed to phase II.
+After determining that the applicant's submittal is satisfactory, the manager of the appropriate Safety Standards office, in collaboration with the POI/TCPM, will approve the application.
+This approval will permit the applicant to proceed to Phase II.

 - b.
-Phase II -- Curriculum Development.
+Phase II Curriculum Development.
 Curriculum development follows a sequential order of program development and submission: job task analysis, qualification standards, instructional systems development methodology, curriculum outlines, and Implementation and Operations Plan (I&O Plan).
-After all phase II-required documents have been reviewed by the ERT, the VSP manager and the POI/TCPM will issue a joint letter of approval to the applicant, with permission to begin phase III development. - c.
-Phase III -- Small Group Tryout.
+After all Phase II-required documents have been reviewed by the ERT, the manager of the appropriate Safety Standards office and the POI/TCPM will issue a joint letter of approval to the applicant, with permission to begin Phase III development. - c.
+Phase III Small Group Tryout.
 In this phase, the applicant will implement the AQP on a limited scale as defined in the I&O Plan.
-The applicant should provide the ERT a schedule of phase III activities at least 30 days before starting the events. - (1) Review and Surveillance.
+The applicant should provide the ERT a schedule of Phase III activities at least 30 days before starting the events. - (1) Review and Surveillance.
 ERT activities in this phase will consist of observing, monitoring and participating in the AQP training programs.
-Particular emphasis will be placed on: - (a) Instructor/evaluator training and observation. - (b) Training scenarios. - (c) Validation. - (d) Line operational evaluation (LOE). - (2) Program Operation.
+Particular emphasis will be placed on: - (a) Instructor/evaluator training and observation. - (b) Training scenarios. - (c) Validation. - (d) Line Operational Evaluation (LOE). - (2) Program Operation.
 Proficiency data, maintenance plan, quality assurance, data collection, analysis, and reporting will be evaluated for consistency and accuracy. - (3) I&O Plan Review.
-Once phase III is concluded, the applicant will provide the ERT with an updated I&O Plan.
-Based on the recommendations of the ERT, the VSP manager and the POI will approve the completion of phase III.
+Once Phase III is concluded, the applicant will provide the ERT with an updated I&O Plan.
+Based on the recommendations of the ERT, the manager of the appropriate Safety Standards office and the POI will approve the completion of Phase III.
 Initial approval permits the applicant to execute the updated I&O Plan through one complete cycle of the continuing qualification cycle (usually 24 months).
-See chapter 2, section 5, paragraph 2-16 for the qualification and indoctrination curriculums (phase IV period).
+See Chapter 2, Section 5, paragraph 2-16 for the qualification and indoctrination curriculums (Phase IV period).